-(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the ordinary shares, par value NIS \$0.01 per share, or Ordinary Shares as represented by American Depository Shares, or ADSs, registered hereby also include an indeterminate number of additional Ordinary Shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.
+(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the ordinary shares, par value NIS \$0.01 per share, or Ordinary Shares, as represented by American Depository Shares, or ADSs, registered hereby also include an indeterminate number of additional Ordinary Shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.

-(2) Estimated solely for purposes of calculating the amount of the registration fee pursuant to Rule 457(c) under the Securities Act, based upon the average of the high (\$0.33) and low (\$0.311) sales prices of the registrant's ADSs as reported on the Nasdaq Capital Market on July 22, 2024, divided by 5 (to give effect to the 1:5 ratio of ADSs to Ordinary Shares).
+Estimated solely for purposes of calculating the amount of the registration fee pursuant to Rule 457(c) under the Securities Act, based upon \$4.11, the average of the high (\$4.98) and low (\$3.24) sales prices, of the registrant's ADSs as reported on the Nasdaq Capital Market on December 10, 2025, divided by 10,800 (to give effect to the 1:10,800 ratio of ADSs to Ordinary Shares).

-(3) The Registrant will not receive any proceeds from the sale of its ADSs by the selling shareholder.
+The Registrant will not receive any proceeds from the sale of its ADSs by the selling shareholder named in the prospectus contained in this Registration Statement on Form F-1.